Fate's Right Hand (Justified): Plot

-Unable to contact Cyrus, Boyd is forced to hire Dewey to transport a car in his tow car (apparently using Hot Rod Dunham's old trick of towing a car with a bag of drugs in the trunk).
+Unable to contact Cyrus, Boyd is forced to hire Dewey to transport a car with his tow truck (apparently using Hot Rod Dunham's old trick of towing a car with a bag of drugs in the trunk).
 Raylan and Tim decide to pull surveillance off Boyd to follow Dewey, who gets scared at a state police roadblock and drives off the road.
 When they confront him, they force him to open the bag, suspected of containing drugs.
 However, they (including Dewey) discover that the bag only contains clothing, revealing that Boyd used Dewey as a decoy.
 During this, Boyd and his crew rob a bank by stealing the safety deposit boxes.

 That night, Raylan pressures a scared Ava to fulfill her obligations as an informant and produce actionable information on Boyd or be returned to prison.
 Ava states she feels lost so Raylan reminds her about her past when she killed Bowman, uplifting her spirits.
 At the bar, Boyd's crew open the boxes but find themselves frustrated to find that the boxes do not contain cash as promised but a ledger and deeds, although Boyd seems to be interested in the ledger.
 Raylan visits Art (Nick Searcy) at his house, who is still recovering from his wound.
 They both express frustration with their new status, with Art remarking that Raylan could be sent to prison if he kills Boyd in a confrontation unless Raylan himself dies.

 Dewey confronts Boyd at the bar for using him as a decoy.
 Dewey then reminisces with Boyd about Crowder's Commandos (he, Boyd and Devil) saying it was the happiest time of his life, but Boyd believes there's no future left in Harlan and those days are behind them.
 Boyd then shows Dewey a portrait of his family during the early days of Harlan and how they viewed the future.
 While Dewey stares at the picture, Boyd shoots him in the head, killing him.
 Carl wonders if he thought that Dewey was a snitch but Boyd just says he couldn't trust Dewey any more.
 He instructs Carl to dispose of the body and leaves the bar.
 The episode ends with Boyd contemplating a sleeping Ava in her bedroom.